MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 Microsoft Dynamics 365 Product Visualize (in preview) works together with Dynamics 365 for Sales.
 To get the full benefits of Product Visualize, you'll need a Dynamics 365 account.
 When you sign in with your Dynamics 365 for Sales account, Product Visualize automatically connects to your Dynamics 365 for Sales opportunities.

 > [!TIP]
-> If you just want to explore sample 3D content or upload your own 3D content to try it out, you don’t need to have a Dynamics 365 account.
+> If you just want to explore sample 3D content, you don’t need to have a Dynamics 365 account.
 For more information, see [Explore sample 3D models](explore-samples.md).

 ## Two ways to open and sign in